Cross-sectoral Hackathon: Culture and Wellbeing

 NEXT STEPS:

-1. Register on the HackTribe platform as a participant and add your idea if you have one!
+1. Register on the HackTribe platform as a participant and and if you already have an idea, don’t forget to add it!
 LINK HERE

-2. Sign in to Slack and set up your profile: update your profile photo and display name according to your role.
-For participants display name should be - Name / Team name e.g. Alise/ SecurityExperts.
+2. Sign in to Slack and set up your profile: Make sure to add a profile picture and update your display name to reflect your role.
+For participants your display name should follow this format: Name / Team name: e.g. Alise/ SecurityExperts.

 3. Get familiar with Slack and all the channels.

-5. The team has to be submitted on the HackTribe platform and you must have 2-6 team members by the end of the day on Monday 26th of May.
-You will be able to edit the idea until the idea submission deadline.
-But no worries, it’s okay to change and adapt your idea, you will have the chance to edit the idea after the beginning of the hack!
+5. Your team must be submitted on the HackTribe platform and should have 2–6 members by the end of the day on Monday, May 26.
+You’ll be able to edit your idea up until the submission deadline—so don’t worry if things evolve!
+It’s completely fine to refine or adapt your idea even after the hackathon begins.

-6. Each Team Lead has to create the Slack channel for the team #team_team-name e.g. #team_CultureExperts.
-The channel has to be public!
-All team members must join the channel.
+6. Each Team Lead must create a public Slack channel for their team using the format: #team_team-name (e.g., #team_CultureExperts).
+All members must join their team's channel.

-7. At that point you are ready to start working!
+7. At that point, you're all set to start working!

-8. ONCE idea submissions are closed, we will assign a Team Mentor to you.
-Team Lead will be added to the checkpoint channel where he/she will communicate with the Team Mentor.
-The Team Mentor might join your team channel.
+8. ONCE idea submissions close, each team will be assigned a Mentor.
+The Team Lead will be added to a to stay in touch with the Mentor.
+The Team Mentor might also join your team's main channel to provide extra support.

-Make sure you attend the Opening Ceremony that will start on the 26th of May online at 18:00!
+Make sure to attend the Opening Ceremony online on May 26th at 18:00!

 TEAM FORMATION: